itaisteinherz/netoani.com/content/blog/making-meaningful-hacktoberfest-contributions/index.md

 ---
 title: Making Meaningful Hacktoberfest Contributions
 date: 2020-10-07T13:29:58.649Z
-description: This post will go over how I look at open-source in general and Hacktoberfest more specifically, and how you can leave a meaningful impact on OSS projects.
+description: This post will go over how I look at open-source as well as Hacktoberfest, and how you can leave a meaningful impact on OSS projects.
 ---

 ## Motivation for this post